 3. Porter Cable PC305TP Benchtop Planer

-- Powerful 15 amp motor for superior stock removal
+- Powerful 120V single phase 15 amp motor for superior stock removal

 - Two knife, quick change, solid steel cutter, head mounted on ball bearings, assures smooth operation and long life